Starnesc5780/cmpe257-project-garbage-cnn/README.md

 ### Inactive Datasets
 * Waste Classification Dataset, Mendeley Data, https://archive.ics.uci.edu/dataset/908/realwaste

+## Using Datasets
+* Make directory: [root]/data/raw
+* Extract the dataset image folder into the new directory

 ## Development Environment Setup
 0. Make sure you use the Python Version in .python-version file